Nageswar-Sahoo/Computer-Vision-Project/capstrone_1/README.md

 	  Transformer will return output from encoder as encoded image (called as memory ) and N object queries are transformed into an output embedding by the decoder .

-	  Hence encoded image is the output of transformer encoder of following shape and   is passed to Multi-Head Attention tensors shape : [batch = 2, embeding vector(d) :256, hight(H/32) = 28, width(N/32) = 34]
+	  Hence encoded image is the output of transformer encoder which is of following shape and   is passed to Multi-Head Attention tensors shape : [batch = 2, embeding vector(d) :256, hight(H/32) = 28, width(N/32) = 34]